 Addiction is a brain disease that occurs due to a combination of biological and environmental factors.
 Although anyone can develop an addiction, some people have a higher risk than others.
-Medical conditions, family dynamics, traumatic events and certain living conditions all influence a person’s risk of developing this disease.
-Keep reading to learn about five of the most common causes of addiction.
+Medical conditions, family dynamics, traumatic events, drug abuse, and certain living conditions all influence a person’s risk of developing this disease.
+Keep reading to learn about five of the most common causes of addiction and mental health issues.

 1. Genetic Predisposition

-Certain changes in a person’s genes can increase the risk of becoming addicted to alcohol or drugs.
-In some cases, genetic changes make it difficult for an individual to exhibit self-control when presented with an opportunity to use substances.
-Other genetic changes make a person more susceptible to the effects of alcohol and drugs.
+Certain changes in a person’s genes can increase the risk of becoming addicted to alcohol or drug addiction.
+In some cases, genetic changes make it difficult for an individual to exhibit self-control when presented with an opportunity to use addictive substances.
+Other genetic changes make a person more susceptible to the effects of alcohol and drugs without detox.
 It’s possible for someone to have these genetic changes without developing an addiction, but the presence of the changes does indicate an increased risk of compulsive behavior in their decision making which leads to negative consequences.

 Addiction runs in families due to a combination of genetic and environmental factors.
-Some people turn to substances to cope with the stress of living with a family member who abuses drugs or alcohol.
-Children exposed to addiction at a young age may have early access to substances or learn from their parents that substance use is a normal part of life.
+Some people turn to substances to cope with the health conditions of a family member or loved one who abuses drugs or alcohol.
+Young people exposed to addiction at a young age through peer pressure may have early access to substances or learn from their parents or friends that substance use is a normal part of life.
 Hence having a drug-free environment is key to living a life free of addiction.

 3. History of Trauma